kaikalii/kin/readme.md

 # Introduction

-Noot is a minimalist, dynamically-typed, pure-functional programming language without a garbage collector.
+Kin is a minimalist, dynamically-typed, pure-functional programming language without a garbage collector.

-Noot is designed to be easy to learn, read, write, and even implement.
+Kin is designed to be easy to learn, read, write, and even implement.

 # Overview

 ## Hello World

-Here is a simple Noot hello world program:
+Here is a simple Kin hello world program:

 ```
 println "Hello World!"